Restoration and resilience | creating capacity and capability to deliver local services in the South East

 • disrupt and challenge existing assumptions about the relative affluence and strength of the South East’s political economy and focuses on the real challenges of outsize public service demand and labour market pressures which are constraining people and placemaking services;

-• builds a coherent case for the South East as a key national and regional strategic asset, collecting insights to help South East Councils and South East Employers with their advocacy for the region, its local authorities and employers.
+• build a coherent case for the South East as a key national and regional strategic asset, collecting insights to help South East Councils and South East Employers with their advocacy for the region, its local authorities and employers.

 Research kindly sponsored by: